In the almost five years of sharing my investments on this blog, I’ve never shown exactly how I track dividend income.

 I pay to use Microsoft Excel because I like it and use it so much.
 Google Sheets is free and sufficient for most, but I still prefer Excel.

 I’ve set up the spreadsheet to automatically calculate my monthly and annual dividends in the expected month of payment.
 All I have to do is retrieve a dataset and add or remove any stocks when my portfolio changes.

-Since I’ve always had multiple brokerage accounts and DRIP stocks, I keep a consolidated portfolio view on Yahoo Finance.
+Since I’ve always had multiple brokerage accounts, I keep a consolidated portfolio view on Yahoo Finance.
 That is where I create the dataset for input into my spreadsheet.